Ever since the opposing party concept in democracy was

 1. Streamline the admission process to avoid confusion and delays in submitting fees

-2. Provide relaxation of attendance rules for final year students upon submission of a valid
+2. Provide relaxation of attendance rules for final year students upon submission of a valid internship certificate

-3. Provide an interactive website for CLC students and constant online updates via facebook,
+3. Provide an interactive website for CLC students and constant online updates via facebook, whatsapp and other mediums

 4. Encourage students to participate in international moots like National Law Universities.